Japan–United States relations: 21st century: Stronger alliance in the context of a rising China

-In 2015 During remarks welcoming Japanese Prime Minister Shinzo Abe to the White House, President Barack Obama thanked Japan for its cultural contributions to the United States by saying:
+In 2015, during remarks welcoming Japanese Prime Minister Shinzo Abe to the White House, President Barack Obama thanked Japan for its cultural contributions to the United States by saying:

 "This visit is a celebration of the ties of friendship and family that bind our peoples.
 I first felt it when I was 6 years old when my mother took me to Japan.
 I felt it growing up in Hawaii, like communities across our country, home to so many proud Japanese Americans," and "Today is also a chance for Americans, especially our young people, to say thank you for all the things we love from Japan.
 Like karate and karaoke.
 Manga and anime.
 And, of course, emojis."

 In 2016, U.S. presidential candidate Donald Trump partially revived old "Japan bashing" rhetoric from the 1980s by complaining about Japan engaging in "unfair" trade practices, rhetoric that many commentators viewed as "outdated" and "anachronistic."
 As president, Trump withdrew the United States from the Trans Pacific Partnership, which many viewed as a blow to Japan.
-Later in 2018, the U.S. imposed metal tariffs on Japan, while other allies such as the EU, Canada, Australia, South Korea etc. were all exempt, signaling the deterioration in ties between the U.S. and Japan.
-Along with harsh U.S. criticism of Japanese trade practices and accusations of Japanese "cheating", this period thus saw the U.S. starting to regard Japan as an economic threat and rival, similar to the 1980s and 90s.
-The U.S. also started to question the U.S.-Japan Security Alliance, deeming it one-sided toward Japan.
+Later in 2018, Trump imposed metal tariffs on Japan, while other allies such as the EU, Canada, Australia, South Korea etc. were all exempt, signaling a deterioration in ties between the U.S. and Japan.
+Along with harsh criticism of Japanese trade practices, accusations of Japanese "cheating," and suggestions that Japan was an economic threat and rival, similar to the 1980s and 90s, Trump also started to question the U.S.-Japan Security Alliance, deeming it one-sided toward Japan.
 Trump also repeatedly expressed his hopes of convincing Japan to dramatically increase its annual payments subsidizing U.S. military bases in Japan.
-However, despite the inflammatory rhetoric, Trump and prime minister Shinzō Abe had a cordial relationship, and succeeded in negotiating a bilateral trade deal in 2019 that lowered tariffs between the two nations.
-However, the deal is said to be more advantageous to the U.S., as tariffs on Japanese automobiles remain in place (automobiles is the largest Japanese export to the U.S.), and some Japanese media has referred to the agreement as an "unequal treaty".
+However, despite the inflammatory rhetoric, Japanese prime minister Shinzō Abe managed to build a cordial relationship with Trump, and succeeded in negotiating a bilateral trade deal in 2019 that lowered tariffs between the two nations.
+However, the deal was said to be more advantageous to the U.S., as tariffs on Japanese automobiles remained in place (automobiles were the largest Japanese export to the U.S.), and some Japanese media referred to the agreement as an "unequal treaty".
 Furthermore, the metal tariffs on Japan were not removed, and continued to exist into late 2021.